Avg: 2.4 from 60 votes

 7: Up and left from the belay, climb a couple fun short steps with laybacking and jamming to a belay stance in a small notch with trees below the crux pitch.

 8: Crux pitch.
 Climb the ramp leading to the wide chimney/stembox feature (limited protection).
 Stem up, then step right to the face with great hand cracks.
-Climb up, then make an awkward move back left to top out into the sandy gully.
+Climb up, then make an awkward move back left/down to top out into the sandy gully.
 Belay from tree.